 3 anniversaries in 2018: the foundation of the First Republic in 1918; 25 years since the country split with Slovakia; and the 50th anniversary of the Prague Spring.
 The Prague Spring, which briefly saw the then-communist country introduce moderate reforms ultimately crushed by the Soviet army.
 A lot of festive activities are planned and will mainly take place in October.

 Prague is a beautiful city, but the small town center is packed with tourists.
 I would recommend going back in time and visit it several years ago!
 I have been numerous times – once for New Year, where the was full of people celebrating.
-If you can’t time travel, go in the off season and see the ghost puppet theatre and buy crystal glass.
+If you can’t time travel, go in the off season and see the ghost puppet theater and buy crystal glass.
 Oh.. and drink beer!

 #7 JAPAN ⇓